EnamiYa/EnamiYa/README.md

-- 👋 Hi, I’m @EnamiYa and I am 18
+- 👋 Hi, I’m Imane
-- 🌱 I’m currently learning Python
+- 🌱 Python - Racket
-- 💞️ I’m looking to collaborate on projects that would be valuable practice.
+- I’m looking to collaborate on projects that would be valuable practice.

 <!---
 EnamiYa/EnamiYa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.